NOVEMBER 10, 2022

-The 5th Annual Kansas Opioid and Stimulant Conference will be held virtually on November 10th 2021.
+The 6th Annual Kansas Opioid and Stimulant Conference was held

 Join us on November 10th to learn more about the opioid and stimulant crisis in Kansas.
 Engaging together in this proactive effort to build a collaborative response will help to prevent the escalation of this crisis in Kansas.
 This year the conference will have a track dedicated to the emerging issue surrounding the rise in stimulant morbidity and mortality.